RustForWeb/floating-ui/book/src/compute-position.md

 ## Options

-Passed as a third argument, this is the object to configure the behavior.
+Passed as a third argument, this is the struct instance to configure the behavior.

 ```rust,ignore
 compute_position(reference_el, floating_el, ComputePositionConfig::new());